 I really don’t want to spoil this post by waffling on about how great it was to shoot at Victoria Warehouse in Manchester (it really was great).
 I don’t want to spoil it by trying to add keywords like Victoria Warehouse Wedding Photography or distract from the photos by trying to play a word association game just to get my post higher up on google.
-Such words as Industrial, hotel, stretford, trafford or Manchester United.
-I don’t want to go on and on about wedding dresses, confetti, bouquets and flowers, groomsmen, bridesmaids and best men.
-So here’s a little video.
+Such words as Industrial, hotel, Stretford, Trafford or Manchester United.
+I don’t want to go on and on about wedding dresses, confetti, bouquets and flowers, groomsmen, bridesmaids, nuptials and best men.
+So here’s a little video, watch that instead.

 Victoria Warehouse Wedding Photography